NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For each HPXML conditioned Zone (see :ref:`zones_spaces`), the following output types are reported.
-Only those surfaces attached to a space in the zone will be included.
+Only those surfaces attached to a space in the given zone will be included.

    =======================  ===========  ===========  ===============  ==============  =======================  =====================
    Type                     Area (ft^2)  Length (ft)  Wall Area Ratio  Heating (Btuh)  Cooling Sensible (Btuh)  Cooling Latent (Btuh)